by Susan Grey on August 06, 2019

 Additional Information: The Mortier Pilon Fermentation crock features a beautiful design coupled with elegance.
 The jar has a silicone sleeve and a red elastic band to hold it in place.
 The kit also includes a jar lid and a ceramic weight with a veggie pattern.
 For first-timers, this set will be easy to familiarize with as the brand also includes a detailed guide with each shipment.

 The vessel is easy to clean and will only require you to hand wash it with liquid soap and scrub with a sponge before air drying it.
 The silicone sleeve filter is also easy to remove for cleaning purposes.

 Additional Information: The smaller counterpart of number 3 is this 7 liter crock.
 K&K relies on high-quality ceramic to mold this fermenting crock.
 The design incorporates a deep and somewhat broad water channel that allows carbon dioxide to get out while preventing air and contaminants from getting in.

 The vessel has balanced handles on the sides, and the glazing finish is both lead and cadmium free.
 The 7 liter capacity will be more than enough for any fermentation task, and the firm includes various recipes which will perform well in this crock

 Additional Information: Seeutek is offering this fermentation crock for all your fermentation needs.
 From fermenting probiotic-rich vegetables to specialty dishes such as sauerkraut and kimchi this earthenware jar is perfect for all occasions.

 The vessel is glazed with non-toxic, lead-free glaze to prevent loss of taste.
 The crock is also equipped with a ring around the mouth which once filled with water, usually creates an airtight seal keeping off contaminants and oxygen.

-10. TSM Products 31061 German Style Fermentation Crock (Get Yours Here)
+10. TSM Products 31061 German Style Fermentation Crock (Check The Latest Price Here)